| | |

 What is a Chess Pie?

 Chess pies are what you might call a Southern dessert.
-The pie is made with a simple filling of eggs, sugar, butter, and a small amount of flour.
-There are a few different Chess Pie versions floating around – some chess pie recipes include cornmeal and others are made with vinegar.
-For a fun twist on the original recipe, you can add flavorings, such as vanilla, lemon juice, chocolate, and even coconut!
+They are made with a simple filling of eggs, sugar, butter, and a small amount of flour.
+There are a few different Chess Pie versions floating around – some include cornmeal (like mine) and others are made with vinegar.

 • Preheat oven to 400 degrees and spread 1 cup of coconut evenly out on a cookie sheet.
 Place the coconut in the oven and keep your eye on it.
 As it starts to toast to a pretty golden brown, you will want to stir the coconut around 2 or 3 times until most of the coconut is evenly toasted.

-• Prepare pie as directed above; stir in 1 cup toasted flaked coconut before pouring into pie crust.
+• Prepare pie as directed above; stir in the toasted flaked coconut before pouring it into the pie crust.
 Bake as directed above.

 toasted coconut chess pie